Kooki-eByte/Kooki-eByte/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/HornedoCristian?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%HornedoCristian&screen_name=HornedoCristian)

-## I'm a Developer, and Teacher!
+## I'm a Developer, and Teacher/Tutor!

-- 🔭 Certified Full-Stack Web Developer and love teaching other about Web Dev and Python!
+- 🔭 Certified Full-Stack Web Developer and love teaching other about coding!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other devs!
-- 🥅 2020 Goals: Contribute more to Open Source projects & have a developer job
+- 🥅 2020 Goals: Apply my passion and energy to a company who will take me in and continue to make more projects!
 - ⚡ Fun fact: I am learning Japanese and I cannot smell, I only have 4/5 senses

 ### Spotify Playing 🎧